Frequently Asked Questions

 What are Facilities and Administrative Cost (F&A, Indirect or Overhead)?

 Facilities and Administrative costs, commonly referred to as indirect costs, are charges not directly borne by the project.
 For example, cost associated with utilities and administration are indirectly charged.
+Our current NICRA can be found here.
 Please visit Rates, Facts & Figures for additional information.

 Who is the Authorized Organizational Representative?